rob-coaching/git-fuckup-workshop/README.md

 And afterwards:

 `git add . && git commit -m "I restored the world!" `

+Another example: My last commit was okay, I want to keep that.
+But the two commits before suck!

+`git revert -n HEAD~3..HEAD~1`

+This would keep the current, last commit (=HEAD), but reverts the two bad commits before that one.

 ## File code wrong / outdated